A German Immigrant Girl Shares Her Adventure

 " I don't know," I said. " I have never meant to be."

 " I presume not, my dear," he returned, " but it is such an easy matter to be mistaken.
-As saith the Scriptures, the heart is 'deceitful above all things,' and very few of us understand ourselves as we ought.
-You will not take offense if I talk very plainly, will you, daughter ?"
+As saith the Scriptures, the heart is 'deceitful above all things,' very few of us understand ourselves as we ought.
+You will not take offense if I talk very plainly, daughter ?"

 I assured him that I would not, and he proceeded,